doherty100/azuresandbox/README.md

 This repo was created by [Roger Doherty](https://www.linkedin.com/in/roger-doherty-805635b/).

-## Quick start index
+## Sandbox index

-\#AzureQuickStarts features a modular design and can be deployed as a whole or incrementally depending upon your requirements.
+\#AzureSandbox features a modular design and can be deployed as a whole or incrementally depending upon your requirements.

 * [terraform-azurerm-vnet-shared](./terraform-azurerm-vnet-shared/) includes the following:
-  * A [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) which contains all the quick start resources.
+  * A [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) which contains all the sandbox resources.
   * A [key vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) for managing secrets.
   * A [log analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/data-platform#collect-monitoring-data) for log data and metrics.
   * A [storage account](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#storage-account) for blob storage.